 That’s when a tall stranger tells them of a private club where there are no rules, and before long, the party arrives at a lavish mansion.
 Jonah is taken into a private room by the club’s owner – an eccentric named Mr. Nyx (Justin Welborn) – where a naked girl remains captive in an adjoining room.
 She begins to sing and transports Jonah to a dreamscape of orgasmic proportions, and after finishing, is released by Jonah out of fear for her life.
 Little does the stoned client know that Lily is locked away for a reason – a violent, evil reason.

 Problem is, SiREN isn’t very polished.
 Scenes appear rough and unfinished, lazily waltzing through a “watch this bachelor party go horribly wrong!” setup that recycles Lily without amping big-screen appeal.
 We find out she’d been summoned by some cut-rate cult who couldn’t contain her, when Mr. Nyx steps in as an enchanted controller – that sums up any backstory ambitions.
 Otherwise it’s all the wing-flapping, face-splitting seducing we’ve seen before, at half the value.
-Even Lily’s iconic “I love you!” whisper lands with less impact, same as her gory attacks that hide practicality whenever possible.
+Even Lily’s iconic “I like you!” whisper lands with less impact, same as her gory attacks that hide practicality whenever possible.
 Lily returns, but she’s never given a chance to stretch her wings beyond Bruckner’s initial incarnation.

 Granted, the film’s most baffling and hilarious exploration of Lily’s mythos comes during her consummation with Jonah.
 Oh yes – at one point, Lily gets her way.
 She flies away with Jonah and, while hypnotized, he gives into Lily’s sexual desires during a Splice-inspired shot of winged demon/human intercourse that includes a very curious tail.
 We’re talking far worse than a brown thumb.